 Contact Information by County

-White Amur are now widely distributed throughout the state in ponds and man-made lakes, but it is not abundant in any location.
+Widely distributed throughout the state in ponds and man-made lakes, but it is not abundant in any location.
 Commercial fishermen report rare catches of White Amur from the Mississippi and Missouri rivers.
-The White Amur is primarily a big river fish and has been found in the Mississippi and Missouri rivers.
-As it often escapes from ponds and impoundments where it is stocked, the White Amur has also occasionally been found in Iowa’s interior rivers and streams, including streams in the Skunk, lower Iowa, Maquoketa and Winnebago river watersheds.
+Primarily a big river fish, it has been found in the Mississippi and Missouri rivers.
+It often escapes from ponds and impoundments where it is stocked and has also occasionally been found in Iowa’s interior rivers and streams, including streams in the Skunk, lower Iowa, Maquoketa and Winnebago river watersheds.

 85 pounds 8 ounces, 48 inches long- caught in May 2007 by Jesse Lane Greenfield, IA

 The White Amur is most often found in large rivers, but is stocked in impoundments, ponds and lakes.
 It prefers swift, warm waters with slack current and aquatic vegetation.
 In its native habitat, White Amur prefer turbulent reaches of large rivers.
 Some investigators have concerns because the White Amur’s voracious appetite for aquatic vegetation may lead to the destruction of suitable habitat for many native fish and waterfowl.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.